grrrr/nsgt/readme.txt

 Thomas Grill, 2011
 http://grrrr.org/nsgt

+Installation:

+In the console (terminal application) change to the folder containing this readme.txt file.

+To build the package run the following command: python setup.py build

+To install the package (with administrator rights): sudo python setup.py install

+--

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2